HappySeaFox/sail/README.md

 # SAIL: Squirrel Abstract Image Library

-SAIL is a fast and lightweight cross-platform image decoding and encoding library providing rich APIs, from one-liners to complex use cases with custom I/O sources. :sailboat:
+SAIL is a fast and lightweight cross-platform image decoding and encoding library providing rich APIs, from one-liners to complex use cases with custom I/O sources.
+It enables a client to read and write static, animated, multi-paged images along with their meta information and ICC profiles. :sailboat:

 See [FAQ](FAQ.md) for more.